dustinpfister/blog_posts/_posts/js-value-of.md

 ## 1 - js value of basic example

 So to get a basic idea of what the value of method is all about here is a very basic example of the value of method in action.
-I have just a simple object literal with two number values, and a value of method that returns another number value that makes use of those properties.
-I then assign this object literal to a variable named obj which I then use in an expression to get a number value that i then assign to the variable n.
+I have just a simple object literal with two number values, and a value of method that returns another number value that makes use of those properties using the core javaScript built in Math.pow method that will return a number using those two numbers in the object.
+When doing so the this keyword can be used inside th body of the valueOf method to refer to the object, and its properties.

+I then assign this object literal to a variable named obj which I then use in an expression with the addition operator and a number literal when the evaluates to a number value that I then assign to the variable n.

 ```js
 var obj = {